juanibiapina/lighttree.nvim/README.md

 :Lighttree
 ```

-Press `?` in the Neo-tree window to view the list of mappings.
+Press `?` in the Lighttree window to view the list of mappings.

 ## Quickstart